louiz/biboumi/doc/biboumi.1.md

 USAGE
 -----

+Biboumi acts as a server, it should be run as a daemon that lives in the background for as long as it is needed.
+Note that biboumi does not daemonize itself, this task should be done by your init system (SysVinit, systemd, upstart).

 When started, biboumi connects, without encryption (see *SECURITY*), to the local XMPP server on the port `5347` and authenticates with the provided